-- If item 4c(2) was reported incorrectly in the original filing (i.e., the filing that is being amended), provide the correct information in the amended filing. - If item 4c(2) was reported correctly in the original filing, provide the same information in the amended filing. - (3) If the EIN and PN for this filing do not both match exactly the EIN and PN reported in the 2019 Form 5500, report both the EIN and PN that were reported in the 2019 Form 5500 and attach an explanation.
-If a 2019 Form 5500 was not required, leave this item blank. - d Plan effective date Report the date the plan became effective. - e Plan type Indicate whether the plan is a Multiemployer Plan or a Single-employer Plan.
+- If item 4c(2) was reported incorrectly in the original filing (i.e., the filing that is being amended), provide the correct information in the amended filing. - If item 4c(2) was reported correctly in the original filing, provide the same information in the amended filing. - (3) If the EIN and PN for this filing do not both match exactly the EIN and PN reported in the 2020 Form 5500, report both the EIN and PN that were reported in the 2020 Form 5500 and attach an explanation.
+If a 2020 Form 5500 was not required, leave this item blank. - d Plan effective date Report the date the plan became effective. - e Plan type Indicate whether the plan is a Multiemployer Plan, a Single-employer Plan other than a CSEC Plan, or a CSEC Plan.
 Note that Multiple-employer Plans are considered Single-employer plans for this purpose. - f Information for New or Newly Covered Plans If this is a New or Newly Covered Plan, check the box and complete the rest of item 4f. - (1) Adoption date Enter the date the plan was adopted.